WebSpellChecker/wproofreader-plugin-wordpress/readme.txt

 = How can I get rid of banner ad? =

 In order to get rid of the banner ad and lift the usage limitations, you need to upgrade to the Pro version.
-Thus, you need to subscribe to the paid  Hosted Services on webspellchecker.net website.
-On the subscription, you will receive a special key that needs to be entered in “Customer ID” field of the WebSpellChecker plugin settings.
+Thus, you need to subscribe to the paid  Cloud Services on webspellchecker.net website.
+On the subscription, you will receive a special activation key that needs to be entered in “Customer ID” field of the WebSpellChecker plugin settings.

 = What is the difference between Free and Pro versions? =

-The free version of WebSpellChecker plugin is available with a banner ad and it is limited to 5,000 sessions per month from one domain.
-With the Pro version you can check spelling across a list of your websites with no usage limitation.
+The free version of WebSpellChecker plugin is available with a banner ad and limited to 50K requests per year from one domain (website).
+With the Pro version you can check spelling with more languages across a list of your websites with extended usage limitations and additional features.

+The Pro version, unlike the free version of WebSpellChecker plugin, includes the following benefits:

+*No banner ads
+*Extended usage limitations – up to 200K requests per year *Can be utilized within 5 domains (websites)
+*16 default languages for spell checking
+*Custom dictionary for your specific terms
+*Automatic upgrades and support during the year
+*Usage statistics monitoring and subscription management

 = What other languages are available for WebSpellChecker plugin? =

-By default our plugin supports 16 languages:
+By default the free version of our plugin is provided with 6 languages:

-* Brazilian Portuguese
+*American English
+*British English
+*French
+*German
+*Italian
+*Spanish

+The Pro version has an extended list of the default languages and supports the following 16 languages:

-* British English
+*American English
-* Canadian English
+*British English
-* Canadian French
-* Danish
-* Dutch
+*Brazilian Portuguese
-* English
+*Canadian English
-* Finnish
-* French
+*Canadian French
-* German
-* Greek
-* Italian
+*Danish
+*Dutch
+*English
+*Finnish
+*French
+*German
+*Greek
+*Italian
-* Norwegian Bokmal
+*Norwegian Bokmal
-* Portuguese
-* Spanish
-* Swedish
+*Portuguese
+*Spanish
+*Swedish

 Also, with the Pro version, the default list of languages can be extended with more than 140 additional languages.